SirCabby/HKCabbyCodes/README.md

 ### Common Issues

 **Build errors:**
-- Ensure .NET 6.0 SDK is installed
+- Ensure .NET 9.0 SDK is installed
 - Run `dotnet restore` to restore dependencies
 - Check that both projects are included in the solution
+- Verify the correct Assembly-CSharp.dll is in the appropriate lib folder

+**Missing dependencies:**
+- BepInEx builds: Check `CabbyCodes/lib/README.txt` for required files
+- Lumafly builds: Check `CabbyCodes/lib-lumafly/README.txt` for required files

 **Deployment issues:**
 - Use `make deploy` to automatically copy both DLLs